ATD-GT

 ATD-GT Next-Generation Domestic Fighter Jet-Style Guitar

-For boys, being a pilot has long been a dream job on par with being a baseball player.
-Fighter jets, in particular, continue to captivate the hearts of men with their sleek, streamlined design and speed.
-This aircraft, known as the "Shinshin," has long been the focus of attention as a demonstrator of Japan’s advanced technology.
+For boys, being a pilot has always been a dream job, right up there with being a baseball player.
+Fighter jets, in particular, still capture the hearts of men with their sleek, streamlined design and speed.
+This aircraft has long been known as the "Shinshin" and has garnered attention as a demonstrator of Japan’s advanced technology.

-Concept Sketches And now, as the next installment in our line of original Japanese-made guitars, the “TACHIKOMAGT,” this project aligns perfectly with our vision—if it’s a purely Japanese-made fighter jet, then we should create a purely Japanese-made guitar.
+Concept Sketches And now, as the next installment in our line of original Japanese-made guitars, the “TACHIKOMAGT,” this project aligns perfectly with our vision—if we’re building a purely Japanese fighter jet, then we must create a purely Japanese guitar.
 The men at our shop are already buzzing with excitement.

-The canopy features a rugged "Single Humbucker" design, giving it a powerful presence.
-An FX5 Turbo Kahler engine is mounted at the rear, enabling versatile variable arming.Combined with the Extreme Distortion Amp Burner, thrust soars to levels reminiscent of the screaming 80s heavy metal era.
+The canopy features a rugged "single humbucker" design, giving it a powerful presence.
+An FX5 Turbo Kahler engine is mounted at the rear, enabling versatile variable-angle flight.Combined with the Extreme Distortion Amp Burner, thrust soars to levels reminiscent of the screaming 80s heavy metal era.
 Furthermore, the black-painted nose is equipped not with an AESA radar, but with the ultimate KKTS (Black, Hard, Sharp, and Awesome) tip.

 TCGAKKI Original [ ATD-GT ]